chrisrosen1/DH-101-Starter-Repository/makes/week01.md

 ## 🤖 AI & Attribution
 **Tools Used:** ORBIS, GIS mapping systems, databases
-- Tools used: No AI tools were used.
+**AI Use:** No AI tools were used in this project.
-- AI prompts (summary): None.
-- What AI generated: Nothing.
-AI was not used to generate content for this assignment.
-- What you changed or decided:I chose the project, reviewed the ORBIS website, and decided what information was most important to include.
-I edited the wording to keep it simple and focused on how humans collected the data and designed the model.
-I also decided how to explain the role of machines and what the visualization shows and leaves out.
+**My Role:** I selected the project, analyzed the ORBIS platform, and decided what information and themes were most important to highlight.